BMCDad/orbiter-blender/README.md

 ## Getting Started
-1. Click on the 'Clone or Download' in Github and select Download ZIP.
+1. Under _Releases_ above, click on the _Latest_ release.
+This will open the Release page.
+2. Under _Assets_ click on _Source code (zip)_.
+This will download a zip file to your PC.
-2. In Blender open *User Preferences* and go to the *Add Ons* tab.
+3. In Blender open *User Preferences* and go to the *Add Ons* tab.
-3. Select 'Install' at the top of the Preferences window and find the orbiter-blender-master.zip file and click the 'Install Add-on' button.
+4. Select _Install_ at the top of the Preferences window and find the zip file you just download, and click the _Install Add-on_ button.
-4. Click the check box next to the add on name 'Import-Export: Orbiter Mesh Tools' to enable the add-on.
+5. Click the check box next to the add on name _Import-Export: Orbiter Mesh Tools_ to enable the add-on.
-5. Read the included 'Orbiter Tools Tutorial.pdf' document for a tutorial on how to create a simple textured vessel for Orbiter using this plugin.
+6. Read the included _Orbiter Tools Tutorial.pdf_ document for a tutorial on how to create a simple textured vessel for Orbiter using this plugin.

 ## General Usage